 Australian Tradies have got themselves a new label – “Professionals.”
 The construction industry is giving itself a makeover to help win over the apprehensive mums and dads of budding apprentices — hence their new label, “professionals”.
 They are not builders or traders anymore.

 The NT Government has introduced a new stimulus package of a $100 million for housing repairs and maintenance to public housing in the Northern Territory.
-This gives a big boost for the tradie industry as it provides work to construction workers, plumbers, electricians, painters and other tradesmen,
+This gives a big boost for the tradie industry as it provides work to construction workers, plumbers, electricians, painters, and other tradesmen,

-Proof is in the Statistics
+The proof is in the Statistics

 There is a surge in demand for Hands-on skills, and young Aussies with building certificates are attracting starting salaries of up to $140,000.

 New data shows tradies are raking in the big bucks.
 A quarter of tradesmen in Australian are now earning $100,000 a year.
-Removalist in New South Wales are in the top spot with their charge-out rates rising to a whopping $95.21 per hour.
+Removalist in New South Wales is in the top spot with their charge-out rates rising to a whopping $95.21 per hour.
 At an average of 40 hour week, that’s $197k per year.
 This is much higher than a top Aussie GP working full time, who earns $156k.

-In second place were plumbers, earning $83.04, followed by electricians, handymen and carpenters.
+In second place were plumbers, earning $83.04, followed by electricians, handymen, and carpenters.